 Choose settings from the store dashboard’s side menu and click on Ordering rules.
 Next, you will need to click on the name of the schedule to bring up its details page.

-On the details page, you may update the schedule name, schedule start, end times, and the days when the schedule is active as well as include special dates for the schedule.
-The example case shows giving the schedule a new name, updating the schedule end time, and changing the active time for Saturday and Sunday.
+On the details page, you may update the schedule name, schedule start, and end times, and the days when the schedule is active as well as include special dates for the schedule.
+The example case shows giving the schedule a new name, updating the scheduled end time, and changing the active time for Saturday and Sunday.

-Deleting a schedule
+Deleting a Schedule